FIDE Grand Prix 2008–2010: Format

 There were six tournaments spread over 2008, 2009 and 2010.
 Each of the 21 participating players were originally scheduled to play in exactly four of the six tournaments; though this was complicated when some players withdrew partway through.

 Each tournament was a 14 player, single round-robin tournament.
-In each round players scored 1 point for a win, ½ point for a draw and 0 for a loss.
+In each round players scored 1 point for a win, 1/2 point for a draw and 0 for a loss.
 Grand Prix points were then allocated according to each player's standing in the tournament: 180 Grand Prix points for first place, 150 for second place, 130 for third place, and then 110 down to 10 points for places four to fourteen (decreasing by 10 points for each place).
 (Grand Prix points were split between players on equal tournament points).

 Players only counted their best three tournament results.
 The player with the most Grand Prix points was the winner.

 If a tie-break was needed for the overall Grand Prix winner, the system was: